 En Route to Florence Peak

-Shortly, I put on microspikes at 3200′ by the first clearing.
-We were on the shady side of the hill.
-So we had to miss out on the glorious morning sunshine.
-But the sun would later succumb to the increasing clouds as we neared the ridge.
+Shortly, I put on microspikes by the 3200′ clearing.
+Since we were on the shady side, we missed the glorious morning sunshine.
+But the sun would later cave into the clouds as we neared the ridge.

-Later at 3600′, the trail took a turn southwest.
-But not before going out of the forest through a talus field.
-There we stepped through the snow for a short distance.
-Then we were right back into the forest on one to two inches of snow.
+The trail turned southwest at 3600′ after we went out of the trees through a talus field.
+There was significantly more snow but only for a short while.
+Then we were back in the forest on one to two inches of snow.

 See more trip photos here.